Start9Labs/btcpayserver-startos/docs/instructions.md

 ## Enabling Lightning

+**Important**

 BTCPay Server is compatible with multiple lightning implementations, including the ones running on your Embassy.
 These are called "Internal Nodes" in BTCPay.
 To begin using Lightning, your Bitcoin blockchain needs to be fully synced.

+**Do not** attempt to follow the directions in the BTCPay interface *unless you know what you are doing*.
+Please follow the instructions below to enable lightning.

-If you would like to use your Embassy's lightning node for BTCPay:
+If you would like to **use your Embassy's lightning node** for BTCPay:

 1. Open your BTCPay Server service details page and select `Config`.
 1. Navigate to `Lightning` and select the internal lightning implementation you would like to use for BTCPay.